chidubesteve/nft-marketpace-subgraph/README.md

-# Quickstart
+## Quickstart

 1. Install Subgraph CLI

 ```
-yarn global add @graphprotocol/graph-cli
+npm install add @graphprotocol/graph-cli
 ```

 2. Log into [the graph UI](https://thegraph.com/studio/subgraph) and create a new Subgraph.

-Use Goerli as the network.
+Use sepolia as the network.

 3. Initialize Subgraph